unfoldadmin/django-unfold/README.md

                 "path": "some/path/picture.jpg,
-                "squared": True, # Picture is displayed in square format, if empty circle "borderless": True  # Picture will be displayed without border }
+                "squared": True, # Picture is displayed in square format, if empty circle "borderless": True  # Picture will be displayed without border "width": 64, # Removes default width.
+Use together with height "height": 48, # Removes default height.
+Use together with width }
         ]
 ```